 Kim Minier is financial administrator for the Forum and manages the daily finances and provides administrative support to the organization.
 She also provided administrative support to Howard Brembeck until his death in late 2010.
 Minier worked in the banking industry from 1985 until she joined the Forum staff.
 Minier is located at the Forum headquarters in Goshen, IN, and has worked for the Forum since 2005.

 Pat Pinnick is chief financial officer for the Forum.
 Pinnick has worked in the finance and accounting industry since 1977.
 He earned his undergraduate degree from the University of Illinois in 1977 and his MBA from the University of Notre Dame in 1985.
 He is a certified public accountant and is a member of the AICPA and Indiana CPA Society, and is a designated Chartered Global Management Accountant (CGMA).
 Pinnick is located at the Forum headquarters in Goshen, IN, and has worked for the Forum since 2008.

 Patrick Tobin is a Programs Assistant for the Center on Global Counterterrorism Cooperation.
-He has provided assistance and research for many projects undertaken by the Center and has helped plan and organize the Center on Global Counterterrorism Cooperation’s various workshops and seminars throughout Europe, Africa, South America, the Middle East, and South Asia.
+He has provided assistance and research for many projects undertaken by the Center on Global Counterterrorism Cooperation.
+He has helped plan and organize the Center on Global Counterterrorism Cooperation’s various workshops and seminars, including events abroad throughout Europe, Africa, South America, the Middle East, and South Asia.
 He graduated with a BA in political science from the School of Public Affairs at American University.
-Tobin is located in the Washington, DC, office and has worked for the Forum since 2008.